braze-inc/braze-docs/_docs/_hidden/private_betas/nested_custom_attribute_support.md

 - Available on custom attributes sent via API only, the Braze SDKs are not yet supported.
 - Partners do not yet support nested custom attributes.
 Until this is supported, we recommend against using this feature with app groups that have partner integrations enabled.
-- Arrays do not currently support objects, coming soon.
+- Arrays of objects are not currently support, but they are coming soon.
 Looking for this feature?
 [Schedule a chat][4] with the product team.
 - Objects have a maximum size of 50KB.
 - Key names and string values have a size limit of 255 characters.